wagnerdeandrade/dataengnanodegree/Data Warehouses/Project/AWS Datawarehouse - IaC on Redshift - S3 bulk read - Stage and OLAP/README.md

 timeformat 'epochmillisecs';
 """).format(ARN)
 ```
-<font size=2>*PS: above copy uses the JSON metadata description file `s3://udacity-dend/log_json_path.json` to describe the JSON files, it may be needed to make the reading easy for Redshift.
-In the case of `stg_songs` table it was not needed.*</font>
+*PS: above copy uses the JSON metadata description file `s3://udacity-dend/log_json_path.json` to describe the JSON files, it may be needed to make the reading easy for Redshift.
+In the case of `stg_songs` table it was not needed.*

 ```
 COPY stg_songs